 Ensure advertorials are distinguishable from editorial content

-Native advertising is not limited to advertorial style materials.
-It may include links to other websites; for example, where content aggregators serve similar content to readers under a heading such as “from around the web” or “you may also like these”.
+Native advertising is not limited to ‘advertorial’-style materials.
+It may include links to other websites; for example, where brands have paid for content aggregators (or ‘Content Discovery Networks’/’Content Recommendation Engines’) to serve ads for their products to readers under a heading such as “from around the web” or “you may also like these”.

-In early 2014 the Industry Advisory Panel (IAP) considered what would be appropriate labelling for such links to ensure they were obviously identifiable as marketing communications.
-The IAP suggested “paid for ad”, “ad” or “ad link” and that the label would need to be placed near the “more from around the web” headline.
+In early 2014 CAP’s Industry Advisory Panel (IAP) was asked to consider what might be considered appropriate labelling for such links, to ensure they are obviously identifiable as marketing communications.
+The Panel suggested “paid-for ad”, “ad” or “ad link” may be appropriate, and that the label would need to be placed near a “more from around the web” / “you may also like these” headline.